omidemam/flood_risk_dynamics/README.md

 Download and extract the files to the appropriate directories as outlined in the documentation within the repository.

 📁 **Figshare DOI**: *To be added*
-_Replace this line with the actual link or DOI once available._

 ## Getting Started